-The first installment of $2,750 is due in the Office of the Dean of COLFA, MH 4.01.23 by 5:00 p.m. on Monday September 16.
+The $500 commitment fee is due in the Office of the Dean of COLFA, MH 4.01.23 by 5:00 p.m. on Monday September 16.
 The $2,250 payment is due on Tuesday October 15.
 The complete amount of $2,750 must be paid by October 15 for the Spring Semester and February 15 for the Fall semester to ensure placement in the program.
 Please make your check out to “UTSA” and write “COLFA Semester in Urbino” on the memo line, along with your Banner ID (the @ number, not the abc123).
 Please also submit signed, hard copies of the Financial Commitment Agreement Form and the Consent and Acknowledgment Regarding Protection and Treatment of Personal Data Form (all forms are available on the Forms page).
 The remaining fees are invoiced and paid through ASAP.

 Financial Aid and Scholarships